Berlin: Best City to Learn German

 Without a doubt, attending regular classes is necessary to improve your German skills.
 Still, only frequent practice makes learning a new language possible.
 In addition to a hands on and activity-based teaching method, we offer events, excursions and outings to make you speak.

 We offer both intensive and evening courses for complete beginners to advanced learners.
 With our motto “We make you speak,” we focus on improving your communication skills.
-Moreover, our intensive German courses in Berlin with accommodation support are the ideal stepstone before commencing studies at a German university.
+Moreover, our intensive German courses in Berlin are the ideal stepstone before commencing studies at a German university.

 What makes Berlin special?